Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** The state of being unable to do something.
 **Sentence:** The inability to access modern technology prevents many farmers from improving their yields.
 **Conversation:**
-A – Why can’t farmers increase their production?
+A – Why can’t farmers increase their production
 B – The inability to use new technology is a major barrier.

 ---